bensinclair/bensinclair.github.io/_posts/2019/2019-10-24-share-knowledge-freely.md

 Companies like [HubSpot](https://www.hubspot.com) use this sharing of knowledge to generate leads.
 Smart.

 Take a plumber for example.
 If you are obtaining quotes for some work to be done, you're going to trust the guy who is freely sharing their thoughts and advice about plumbing and your specific issue.
-This openess and transparency helps build confidence in others.
+This openness and transparency help build confidence in others.

 ## So why is this all so important that I'm losing sleep?